310-A:75 Purpose. The general court finds it in the best interests of the citizens of the State of

 II.
 The fees established by the board shall be sufficient to produce estimated revenues

-equal to 125 percent of the direct operating expenses of the board for the previous fiscal year.
+equal to 125 percent of the direct operating expenses of the board budgeted for the biennium in which they apply.

 310-A:93 Disciplinary Action.